ChristianMenzinger/new-dialog-issue/README.md

 Open "Master 1", find the related list, click on the arrow button next to "Details (1)", click "New".
 ![](assets/new.png)
-Also open "Details 1" to validate that the page renders correctly.
+Also open "Detail 1" to validate that the page renders correctly.

 # Explanation